 First, let’s set the stage with a definition.
 Business Interruption covers business income loss and extra expenses incurred during a computer network outage.
-As a point of differentiation with contingent business interruption, this coverage applies to outages of internally managed IT, such as employee devices (including those that are part of BYOD policies) or internal networks or databases -- not a cloud computing provider or other type of third-party IT vendor.
+As a point of differentiation with contingent business interruption, this coverage applies to outages of internally managed IT, such as employee devices (including those that are part of BYOD policies) or internal networks or databases -- not a cloud computing provider or another type of third-party IT vendor.

 Background: The Why and How

 As we saw with contingent (or dependent) business interruption in our last post, this cover has evolved rapidly, and recently.
 A few years ago, if Business Interruption was offered at all, it was likely limited by defined perils that might cause the outage/interruption, and/or by long waiting periods.
 But as cyber coverage, incident response procedures, and cybersecurity risk management have evolved across the board, and simultaneously ransomware events become more common, business interruption insurance coverage has received more scrutiny from brokers and policyholders.
 If the goal of a hacker is to take down an organization’s system, rather than to steal their data, business interruption is likely to be the most costly outcome of an attack.

 With growth in demand from the market and a better understanding of cyber risk on the part of carriers, BI coverage has become broader and more generous over time.
 But as ransomware claims continue to mount, brokers may begin to see more sub-limits or other restrictions applied to this coverage as a result in the near future.